haiyon/wameter/README.md

-# IP Monitor
+# Wameter

-IP Monitor is a versatile IP address monitoring tool that tracks both internal and external IP address changes and provides notifications through multiple channels.
+**Wameter** is a versatile IP address monitoring tool that tracks both internal and external IP address changes and provides notifications through multiple channels.
 It supports ESXi, Linux, macOS, and Windows platforms.

 ## Features